pandas-dev/pandas/doc/source/getting_started/basics.rst

 Pandas has two ways to store strings.

 1. ``object`` dtype, which can hold any Python object, including strings.
-2. :class:`arrays.TextArray`, which is dedicated to strings.
+2. :class:`TextDtype`, which is dedicated to strings.

-Generally, we recommend using :class:`arrays.TextArray`.
+Generally, we recommend using :class:`TextDtype`.
 See :ref:`text.types` fore more.

 Finally, arbitrary objects may be stored using the ``object`` dtype, but should be avoided to the extent possible (for performance and interoperability with